grbl-IO/grbl-IO/README.md

 # designs
 Several designs are being considered to operate the various machines and applications.
+Whether simple and cheap, or complex and expensive, the core is always grbl-IO

 # first function in separate repo
 https://github.com/PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix